cemvarol/AZ-301-Errors/M8/Instructions.md

 #### Task 1: Configure Windows Firewall with Advanced Security on the target Azure VMs

-1. On the lab computer, from the Azure portal, start a Remote Desktop session to **VM-A** Azure VM.
+1. On the lab computer, from the Azure portal, start a Remote Desktop session to **VM-A**.

 2. When prompted to authenticate, specify the following credentials: